Mature Hairline: Causes, detection and prevention

 Anabolic steroid drugs may also cause hair loss and baldness down the lane.
-These drugs are known to cause an increase in the levels of androgens in the body and therefore increased hair loss.
+These drugs are known to increase the levels of androgens in the body and hair loss.

 - Maturing hairlines can be quite similar to the receding hairlines if the person is not well aware in identifying the difference between the two.
 Maturation of the hairline continues to a certain time in life.
 It may start in teen years but it is a long process and ends in a decade, plus minus a year or two.